distro2024/distributed-chat-system/docs/work-plan.md

 ### Sending and receiving messages

 The nodes will send chat messages to all other nodes in the group discussion.
 The team will investigate a mechanism for transferring chat messages to each other efficiently.
 The idea is to simulate multicast functionality that works also when the nodes are in different networks.
-As a starting point, the team investigates using websockets and HTTP/2-protocol for inter-node communication.
+As a starting point, the team investigates using websockets or HTTP/2-protocol for inter-node communication.
 As communication between nodes is direct node-to-node discussion, no middleware is required in this proof-of-concept phase.

 The team has outlined the necessary messages for the system currently under design.
 While the communication technology and protocol are still being evaluated, the final format of these messages has not yet been determined.
 For clarity and readability, the proposed message content is presented in JSON format.
 Regardless of the chosen technology, these examples will illustrate the intended structure and content.